Information for Swedish Lapland travellers in regards to the corona virus

 Flying to Sweden

-Swedavia recommends you to wear face masks in all their airports, and many airline companies, among them SAS, require face masks on board.
-Some airline operators also may require passengers to show a health statement.
+Airline operators may ask you to wear a face mask, and may also may require passengers to show a health statement.
 Check this with your operator before travelling.

 Everyday life in Swedish Lapland